AlkaidNing/BKS-of-DCKMSTP/README.md

 # BKS-of-DCKMSTP
-the found new Best Known Solutions of AMA-CGSS
+the found new Best Known Solutions of the Degree-Constrained k-Minimum Spanning Tree Problem using AMA-CGSS